cshamrick/stsauth/README.md

                                   section to your browser executable.

   -o, --output [json|text|table]
+  -e, --duration NUM              The duration in seconds of the requested session.
+                                  [default: 3600]

   -f, --force                     Auto-accept confirmation prompts.
   --help                          Show this message and exit.
 ```